danprince/danthedev.com/posts/2021-01-04-web-dev-without-all-the-tools.md

 Most TypeScript syntax can be converted over to JSDoc annotations, which are usually more verbose than the original syntax, but still enable all the same features for type checking and refactoring (renaming symbols, finding jumping to definitions and implementations, etc).
 It's also worth mentioning that often you can skip the annotations and let TypeScript infer the types too.

-Is it as pleasant to write as regular TypeScript syntax?
-No, but it's not as bad as you might think either.
-And for those times when you have lengthy unions, or complex conditional/mapped types, you can use TypeScript syntax to export or declare them globally in a `.d.ts` file.
+Is it as pleasant to write as regular TypeScript?
+No, but it's not too bad either.
+For the times when you have unwieldy unions, or complex conditional/mapped types, you can use TypeScript syntax to [export](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html#import-types) or declare them in a `.d.ts` file.

 If you're not convinced, then go and check out the source for a large project, like [Webpack](https://github.com/webpack/webpack), which uses JSDoc syntax extensively throughout its codebase.